tlively/learn-gfx-hal/book/src/06_textures.md

 `DescriptorSet` exist at the same time (after `create_pipeline` and after we have our `LoadedImage`), we can write the one into the other.
-This binds the specific ImageView (being used as a SampledImage descriptor) and Sampler (being used as a Sampler descriptor) which we created into that specific DescriptorSet.
+This binds the specific ImageView (being used as a SampledImage descriptor) and Sampler (being used as a Sampler descriptor) to that specific DescriptorSet.

 ```rust
     // 5.
 You write the descriptors into the descriptor set using